satori-com/satori-video-sdk-cpp/docs/reference.md

  `height`            | `uint16_t`                   | image height in pixels               |
  `plane_strides`     | `uint32_t[MAX_IMAGE_PLANES]` | Size of each **stride** in the image.|

 Data type for image metadata.
-The bot framework gets this data from the metadata channel if the video input comes from a channel.
+The SDK gets this data from the metadata channel if the video input comes from a channel.
 If the input is from a file or camera, the metadata comes directly from those sources.
 **Note:** A **stride** is an aligned plane.